 HP PageWide Pro 352dn, 352dw, 377dn, 377dw, 452dw, 452dwt, 477dw, and 477dwt

 I hope you have found the information here useful.
-If however you have anything to ask or add the let us know in the comments.
+If however you have anything to ask or add, please get in touch via any of our social media platforms.